-"Thank you very much again for the Stew course - it truly exceeded expectations and I feel FAR more prepared for the industry now!"
+"Thank you very much again for the amazing Stewardess course - it truly exceeded expectations and I feel FAR more prepared for the industry now!"
 We are not a crew placement agency, but the SYSA Steward/ess course deals with the entire process of applying for a job on a super yacht, including crew agent information, how to compile a yachting CV, visas, interviewing etc. Once these courses are completed, the student has access to our digital course manuals, which is priceless, as it contains more than 10 years of actual yachting experience in a very practical way.
 This serves as a great tool in the working environment, and can be referred to at any time.

 Our goal is to assist you in any way possible starting a career in this amazing industry!
-Our school is located in Cape Town, and all our courses take place around the V&A Waterfront and Foreshore areas of this beautiful city.
+Our school is in the beautiful city of Cape Town, and all our courses take place around the V&A Waterfront and Century City areas.